faithchan/guardianofthegalaxy/README.md

 ## Additional Features Considered
 * Enter Name and get instructions to display msg directed to name entered.
-* Have different aliens, Alien bosses killed can have more points added to scoreboard.
+* Have different aliens, alien bosses killed can have more points added to scoreboard.
 * Have more levels, including guardians as the pop up where if player accidentally shoots them, they will have score deducted from scoreboard.